Grammatical structures in mathematics: a personal view: In the classroom

 \section{In the classroom}

 The core argument of this article is that making linguistic structure clear to students may help them leverage their existing language skills to understand mathematical objects and representations.
+Existing skills may include formal grammar training in schools, which makes it easier to introduce terminology such as nouns and verbs, but in the absence of language structure education it may still be possible to use direct comparison to phrases with similar construction.
+For example $2x$ is comparable to `two apples', which I have observed in mathematics classrooms at the high school level but without the explicit intent of leveraging grammatical structure.

+As statisticians, we use mathematical objects as models, and rely on mathematical language to describe them, which can be a barrier to statistical users and students who do not have the opportunity to develop good mathematical fluency.
+Understanding language structure in mathematical expressions and making them explicit may help overcome such a barrier.
+How mathematical language is used in the specific context of statistics may be different to, for example, theoretical mathematics.

-I have explicitly used this in my classes and found it useful, but there is no literature testing the results as the linguistic structures I am discussing are not part of existing theory.
-However, I can offer some suggestions for how to introduce the specific structure I discuss.
+I have explicitly taught these grammatical structures in my classes and found it useful, but there is no literature testing the results as the linguistic structures I am discussing are not part of existing language theory.
+However, I can offer some suggestions for how to introduce the grammatical structure I discuss.

-The main structure I talk about in this paper is grammatical.
-First, that we can use ideas like nouns and verbs to interpret what is going on in a symbolic expression, and second that there are grammatical processes at play that move specific symbols between word classes in order to convey different information.
+We can use ideas like nouns and verbs to interpret what is going on in a symbolic expression, and second that there are grammatical processes at play that move specific symbols between word classes in order to convey different information.
 Demonstrating this with explicit examples is key because it is difficult to conceptualise in the abstract.
-As seen in Example 1, these do not need to be very complicated to get started and I have found them particularly useful for non-mathematics students who are not exposed to enough maths to develop fluency otherwise.
-Those ideas are applicable to more complicated cases such as Example 2 which is more relevant for a mathematics student because they will see a lot of complicated pictograms of notation.
+As seen in Example 1, examples do not need to be very complicated to get started and I have found them particularly useful for non-mathematics students who are not exposed to enough mathematics to develop fluency otherwise.
+Those ideas are applicable to more complicated cases such as Example 2, where there are nested operations and functions at play.

-The secondary structure of analogy that occurs at the level of discourse is less explicit in examples, and more about introducing statistics students to the idea that they are communicating with others when they build statistical models.
-I have found explicit reference to analogy useful to demystify the relationship between the mathematical object that is the model itself and the system that we care about.
-Describing this structure as an analogy immediately opens up questions about justifying the use of that object, evidence, and how that relates to the data and measurement process.
-The idea of an analogy can be incorporated into wider effort to teach statistical reporting writing and I find it helps explain why we want them to talk about model assumptions in particular.
+In Example 3, we have different representations of the same mathematical object, relying on more or less explicit expressions of the linear relationship.
+The most abstract is the nominalised form `linear model', while the least abstract gives the numerical arithmetic as a combination of noun groups.